The United States House of Representatives voted 228-164 in favor of the MORE Act, which would decriminalize cannabis on the federal level.

-There is a massive consensus that partisanship is holding up a third round of stimulus necessitated by COVID, which is desperately needed.
+There is a massive consensus that partisanship is holding up a third round of stimulus necessitated by COVID.
+It is desperately needed.
 So, the idea of the MORE Act passing the Senate is unlikely.

-According to a recent ACLU report, Black Americans are four times more likely to be arrested for cannabis-related crimes than white Americans.
+According to the ACLU, Black Americans are four times more likely to be arrested for cannabis-related crimes than Whites.

-While campaigning, President-Elect Joe Biden called for the federal government to respect the rights of states that have voted to legalize and regulate cannabis access.
+President-Elect Joe Biden called for the federal government to respect the states that have voted to legalize and regulate cannabis.
 As a Senator from California, Vice President-Elect Kamala Harris is the lead sponsor of the MORE Act’s Senate companion, S. 2227.

-If a Democratic Senate were to take office in January, it would be more likely that the MORE Act becomes law.
+If a Democratic Senate takes office in January, it would be more likely that the MORE Act becomes law.
 However, that will only happen if two Democrats Senators are elected in a runoff.
 There has not been a Democratic Senator from Georgia since the early years of the George W Bush administration.